warlock601/Linear-Regression-SageMaker-Linear-Learner/README.md

 Once the coefficients "m" and "b" are recieved, we have obtained a simple linear regression model.
 If "b" is zero, the line passed through the Origin. eg: y=3*x </br>
 If m(slope) is positive, x and y are directly proportional to each other and if m(slope) is negative, x and y are inversly proportional to each other.

+### Least Sum of Squares:
+Way to find the best fit curve or line for a set of points.
+This method is also used to find the coefficients a and b.